KUL-RSDA/documentation/HPC/HPC_at_KUL.md

     The latter two lines are only applicable in case you need the 768 GB.
 Jobs use the same accounts as ThinKing for the credits.

+-   When you are authorized to use the group node r23i13n23 it is necessary to exclude it when submitting jobs adding

+        #PBS -W x=excludenodes=r23i13n23

 -   Python and Matlab scripts work just as on ThinKing.
 Matlab needs